naokazuterada/MarkdownTOC/.github/CONTRIBUTING.md

 ### Coding Style

-You should use [Black](https://github.com/psf/black) for auto code formatting.
+You should use [Black](https://github.com/psf/black) for automatic code formatting.

 ```
 pip install black